Someday My Prince Will Come (Miles Davis album): Background

 In 1959, Cannonball Adderley left to form his own group with his brother, reducing the sextet to a quintet.
 Drummer Jimmy Cobb and pianist Wynton Kelly had been hired in 1958.
 John Coltrane stayed in the group for a spring tour of Europe, but left to form his own quartet in the summer of 1960.
 In 1960, Davis went through saxophonists Jimmy Heath and Sonny Stitt before settling on Hank Mobley in December, the band re-stabilizing for the next two years.

 Composition

-Unlike Kind of Blue, which featured nothing but group originals, this album paired equal numbers of Miles Davis tunes and pop standards, including the title song, originally from the 1937 Disney film Snow White and the Seven Dwarfs.
+Unlike 1959's Kind of Blue, which featured nothing but group originals, this album paired equal numbers of Miles Davis tunes and pop standards, including the title song, originally from the 1937 Disney film Snow White and the Seven Dwarfs.
 The titles of all three Davis originals refer to specific individuals: "Pfrancing" to his wife Frances, featured on the album cover; "Teo" to his producer Teo Macero; and "Drad Dog" (Goddard reversed) to Columbia Records president Goddard Lieberson.
 While the cover credits the Miles Davis Sextet, only the title track featured six players, Coltrane making two cameo appearances on the album, taking solos on the title track and "Teo", playing instead of Mobley on the latter.
 On March 21, ex-Davis drummer Philly Joe Jones made his final contribution to a Davis session, replacing Cobb for the original "Blues No. 2" (which was not used on the album).